redtree76/IS-403-final/index.md

 ---
-title: Biofilm Removal for Duckweed Cultivation
+title: Home
+layout: home
 ---

 **CDE4301 IS-403**
+**Biofilm Removal for Duckweed Cultivation**

 # 1. Introduction (Shannen)
 **1.1.
 The Rise of Microgreens and Smart Indoor Farming in Singapore**